Hack The Box - TwoMillion

 is_admin parameter

-The above PUT request responded with "is_admin":1, showing that my user has been updated to an admin user.
-I verified this by sending a GET request to /api/v1/admin/auth
+The above PUT request responded with "is_admin":1, showing that my user was now an admin user.
+I verified this by sending a GET request to /api/v1/admin/auth:

 GET /api/v1/admin/auth

 /api/v1/admin/vpn/generate will generate a certificate to connect to the VPN.
-I sent a POST request to this endpoint and provided a username parameter.
+I sent a POST request to this endpoint and provided a username parameter:

 add username parameter